GH-486DX/GH-Interview-Appium-Android/readme.md

 ### Running the tests:

+(Appium Server should be launched by the test framework automatically)

-1. Launch an emulated Android device via Android Studio (default device should be sufficient)
+1. Launch an [emulated Android device via Android Studio](https://developer.android.com/studio/run/managing-avds) (default device should be sufficient).
 2. Launch tests: `mvn test`